Saturday, June 14, 2025

 • The person can feel emotion or sensation without needing to interpret it, explain it, or suppress it.
 For our neuroscientists, this is containment of internal states without cortical override.
 For PVT enthusiasts, we could consider this remaining in an undefended ventral vagus state.

-The body can have feelings without immediately trying to fix, understand, or shut them down.
+In plain terms: The body can have feelings without immediately trying to fix, understand, or shut them down.
 There’s room for affect to move through without losing orientation.

 Du Mai (Governing Vessel)